Home renovations are definitely not something to rush in to. Take your time, do your research, and you’ll end up with the right outcome.

-If you're looking to add value to your property through renovation, you should be strategic about what you prioritise.
+If you're hoping to add value to your property through renovation, you should be strategic about what you prioritise.

-Before you get started, research what buyers are looking for and use your budget to target those areas of the property that will achieve the biggest bang for your buck.
+Before you get started, research what buyers are looking for – talk to real estate agents and view other local properties that are on the market for insights.
+Then, use your budget to target those areas of the property that will achieve the biggest bang for your buck.

-Don't worry – your property needn't be covered in gold – it just needs to be presented as better value for money than comparative properties.
+Don't worry – your property needn't be covered in gold – it just needs to be presented as better value for money than comparable properties.

-Common ways to maximise the value of your property include1:
+Common ways to maximise the value of your property include:

 - adding a room or creating space by removing walls